grzegorzmazur/yacas/docs/book_of_algorithms/integration.rst

 Integration tables
 ^^^^^^^^^^^^^^^^^^

-For elementary functions, Yacas uses integration tables.
+For elementary functions, yacas uses integration tables.
 For instance, the fact that the anti-derivative of :math:`\cos(x)` is :math:`\sin(x)` is declared in an integration table.